daviaraujocc/rag-docs/README.md

 2. **Document Processing**:
    - New documents are uploaded to MinIO storage
    - MinIO sends webhook notifications to the Embedder service
-   - Embedder creates vector embeddings and stores them in the Postgres database
+   - Embedder creates vector embeddings and stores them in the Postgres vector database

 3. **Query Processing**:
    - UI sends queries to the Retriever service when chat is initiated